-The cannabis vaporizer seems poised to overtake more traditional methods of cannabis use in the near future.
-Even today, vaporizers are the smokable cannabis market’s most popular accessory.
+The cannabis vaporizer seems poised to overtake more traditional methods of marijuana use in the near future.
+Even today, vaporizers are the smokable marijuana market’s most popular accessory.

 There’s at least one good reason for that.
 Let’s take a deeper look at what makes vaping so popular, and how you can use the vaporizer to complement your medical cannabis regimen.
 There are also, however, risks involved, and a mystery illness has led authorities in the United States to recommend against vaping — for the time being.